carpentries-incubator/lc-litsearchr/_episodes/03-before-we-start.md

 ---
-title: "Before We Start"
+title: "Before We Start: Let's setup and explore RStudio"
-teaching: 0
+teaching:
 exercises: 0
 questions:
 - "How to navigate RStudio?"